-Making new work that thrills, excites and challenges, the North West and Greater Manchester is home to some of the most vibrant artists and companies.
-PUSH gives audiences the chance to seek out these new, extraordinary and challenging performances, works and screenings – some brand new and some so good that they demand to be revisited.
+Celebrating the North West’s emerging artists and creatives, we love that PUSH gives audiences the chance to seek out new and extraordinary performances, works and screenings – some brand-new and some so good that they demand to be seen again.

-Aside from performance and visual art, PUSH Festival in 2019 will also offer great opportunities for artists and creatives to meet industry professionals, share ideas, inspiration and further hone their skills across a broad range of topics.
-With workshops covering There will be three ‘Propel’ scratch performances happening in the Theatre 1 space and an array of workshops and discussions to get involved in.
+Aside from performance and visual art, PUSH Festival also offers a range of masterclasses and workshops – all bringing great opportunities for artists and creatives to meet industry professionals and further hone their skills across a broad range of topics.